 - (c) Within fifteen (15) business days after the commission's receipt of a demolition review application, the commission shall make a determination as to whether the building is or is not historically significant and shall notify, in writing, the commissioner and the applicant of this determination.
 A building or structure identified in Sec.
-22-53(a) shall be determined to be historically significant if it meets one or more of the following criteria: - (1) is in any federal or state historic district, or if in any local historic district, is not open to view from a public street, public park or public body of water; - (2) is individually listed on the National Register of Historic Places, or formally listed as eligible for listing on said National Register, individually; - (3) is listed on the National Register of Historic Places as part of an historic district, but not individually, or formally listed as eligible for listing on said National Register as part of an historic district, but not individually; or - (4) has been determined by the commission or its designee to be a historically significant building after a finding that it is: - i) importantly associated with one or more historic persons or events, or with the architectural, cultural, political, economic or social history of the City of Newton, the Commonwealth of Massachusetts or the United States of America: - ii) historically or architecturally important by reason of period, style, method of building construction or association with a particular architect or builder, either by itself or in the context of a group of buildings or structures; or - iii) located within one hundred fifty (150) feet of the boundary line of any federal or historic district and contextually similar to the buildings or structures located in the adjacent federal or local historic district. - (d) The commission may delegate the determination that a building or structure is historically significant to commission staff or to a designated commission member.
-In the event that the commission delegates the determination to the commission staff or to a designated commission member, the commission shall adopt criteria to be followed by the staff or the member in making this determination and a designated commission member.
+22-53(a) shall be determined to be historically significant if it meets one or more of the following criteria: - (1) is in any federal or state historic district, or if in any local historic district, is not open to view from a public street, public park or public body of water; - (2) is individually listed on the National Register of Historic Places, or formally listed as eligible for listing on said National Register, individually; - (3) is listed on the National Register of Historic Places as part of an historic district, but not individually, or formally listed as eligible for listing on said National Register as part of an historic district, but not individually; or - (4) has been determined by the commission or its designee to be a historically significant building after a finding that it is: - i) importantly associated with one or more historic persons or events, or with the architectural, cultural, political, economic or social history of the City of Newton, the Commonwealth of Massachusetts or the United States of America: - ii) historically or architecturally important by reason of period, style, method of building construction or association with a particular architect or builder, either by itself or in the context of a group of buildings or structures; or - iii) located within one hundred fifty (150) feet of the boundary line of any federal or local historic district and contextually similar to the buildings or structures located in the adjacent federal or local historic district. - (d) The commission may delegate the determination that a building or structure is historically significant to commission staff and a designated commission member.

 - (f) Notwithstanding the provisions of Sections 22-54 and 22-55, alterations to a building or structure determined to be historically significant may be approved by commission staff without a hearing if the commission staff determines that the plans do not involve removal of any architecturally significant features and are limited to: - a) Removal or alteration of 50% to 100% of the roof structure; - b) Repair or replacement of existing and original porches with similar materials to match existing; - c) Demolition or construction of additions or alterations not visible from a public way; or - d) Removal or envelopment by subsequent additions of 50% to 100% of any single exterior wall surface.
-A determination that a building or structure is or is not historically significant made by the commission staff or a designated commission member may be appealed to the full commission by filing a notice of appeal with the commission not later than fifteen (15) days after the written notice that the building or structure is or is not historically significant has been filed with the commissioner.
-Filing the appeal of the determination shall not stay the effect of such determination.
-Following a hearing before the commission, which may, but is not required to be conducted in conjunction with the hearing on whether the building or structure is preferably preserved, the commission shall affirm or reverse the determination and file notice of such determination with the commissioner.
-If the appeal of the determination is made independent of the preferably preserved hearing, the commission shall follow the same procedure for such hearing as that set forth in subsection (c)(5) below.
-If the commission fails to conduct a hearing on the appeal of said determination or fails to rule on the appeal within forty five (45) days from the filing of the appeal, the determination that a building or structure is or is not historically significant shall remain unchanged, and the commissioner shall not issue a demolition permit until the procedural requirements of subsection (c)(5) below have been satisfied.